 The Money Street was founded in 2012 by a team interested in aggregating today’s financial news, creating lively debate of trends in the financial markets and researching ideas that may make investment sense.
 Our Featured Company focus is on underserved small and micro-cap companies being driven by entrepreneurs but overlooked by Wall Street.
 This is actually why we name our site Money Street, to provide something different than traditionally Wall Street ideas, which frankly don’t focus on thousands of great opportunities just looking to be discovered.

 Our Guiding Principal

-We are The Money Street are here to expose information, to teach, and to bring like-minded people together looking for the next winning investment.
+The Money Street was created to expose information, to teach, and to bring like-minded people together to look for the next winning investment.
 We are always striving to be a highly collaborative community, and in doing so we have created the following disclaimer that’s aimed to protect you as much as it keeps our team focused on our why we set out to create The Money Street.

 The Money Street Disclaimer

 The Money Street is designed to help readers obtain financial information and discuss ways to make personal investment decisions.
 Information found on the site is either aggregated from other writers / analysts or provided by someone on our team.
 In our forums, many who post information use anonymous screen names and are people we’ve never met.

 We recognize that while we have loads of relevant financial information on our Site, people sometimes post messages in our folders or make statements in our chat rooms that are misleading, deceptive, or downright wrong.
 They may do this unintentionally or, sad to say, intentionally.
 The U.S. Securities and Exchange Commission recognizes this and has published information on various Cyberfraud that they have seen.
 FINRA has provided its own insights into how to invest carefully in this new, electronic world and NASAA also provides tips on how not to fall prey to online investment schemes.